Guidelines Regarding Funding Decisions

 - Whether the application is the first renewal of an investigator's initial NIH research grant.

 - Adjustments in Amount and Time

-- Utilizing the amounts recommended by the Council as a guide, the amount to be awarded, as well as all amounts recommended for future year support, may be changed to reflect the latest information on actual or estimated needs and to be consistent with current policies regarding cost management.
+- Utilizing the amounts recommended by the Council as a guide, the amount to be awarded, as well as all amounts recommended for future year support, may be changed to reflect the latest information on actual or estimated needs and to be consistent with current policies regarding budget policies and cost management.

 - NIGMS staff may approve increases in the direct cost budget of a grant provided the increase does not substantially impact the scope of the project.

 - NIGMS staff may approve increases to the full-time training position (FTTP) level on a research training grant.
 A research training grant with a Council-recommended level of 15 FTTPs or less may receive one additional slot.
 A research training grant with a Council-recommended level of 16 FTTPs or more may receive up to two additional slots.

 - When the initial review group reduces the number of years requested by the applicant, NIGMS staff may restore up to one year without Council approval.

 Well-funded laboratories are defined as those with over $750,000 in direct costs for research support, including the pending application.